 Life is much better once the hell is out of you.

 Somehow we have to retain perspective so that while we speak truth to power and fight the good fight, we do not ourselves become only more cruel and bitter.
 We also need to “ramble out yonder and explore forests, climb mountains, bag the peaks, run the rivers, breathe deep of that sweet and lucid air, sit quietly for awhile and contemplate the precious stillness, the lovely, mysterious, and awesome space,” as Edward Abby taught us.
 Shed tears for the earth, spit out curses on the blindness torturing her, but do not forget the silly human race is not as powerful and almighty as it likes to think it is.
 Do not forget that all existence is a gift.
 It is most honorable to pay tribute to that gift with our own happiness.
-‘Follow your bliss,” Joe Campbell never tiered of insisting on, that this is the Way.
-Each person is asked to unfold their own character, to fully show up in their own lives.
+Each person is asked to unfold their own character, to fully show up in their own lives, only this way can you take your place around the feast table with the rest of us.
 We can encourage each other in this.
 In acts of loving kindness and in the laughing smile the whole great work of the universe seems to come to fruition.
 We are here to enjoy the garden.
 Sometimes it seems that the Western world is so enmeshed in the ideas and images of the biblical Book of Revelation that it has forgotten Genesis 1: that it is a good creation and we humans are a natural part of it; that earth is in fact a garden paradise for eyes that see the wilderness aright.

 I have come to believe that even in the worst case scenario of another human population bottleneck the human family will almost certainly pull through.
 Cold comfort for many perhaps, but it means I am not unseated by the daily bad news as I once had been.
 Storms or bombs, political, economic or social insanity, whatever might be the disaster du jour, they remain a long way from the extreme, yet not wholly improbable, event of our species experiencing another population bottleneck.
 For me this belief that we would pull through a population bottleneck is not just cold comfort.
 It was how I looked evil right in the eye and came away from the encounter stronger.
 We as a species might avoid this horror, or it might be just the lesson we need to establish a habit of encouraging our better natures instead of feeding our lower ones.
 Who knows?
 Who really knows?
 In that open question the defeatist attitude that worked as an inner destroyer of honest hope for the future lost its power over me.